 Our client, age 25, was out with friends at a bar in the newly vibrant Downey bar area.
-She had enjoyed a good time.
+She had enjoyed a good time in a good atmosphere.

 As she walked out of the bar, at approximately 1:45 a.m., the cold air of a November night made her realize she needed to urinate.
-She tried to go back into the bar, but the doorman told her it was too late.
+She tried to go back into the bar, but the doorman told her it was too late and no one would be let in so close to closing time, 2:00 a.m.
 She pleaded with him to let her in, but the doorman would not relent.

-Frustrated, and knowing she had a long drive home, she decided to urinate near a hedge along the edge of the parking lot.
+Frustrated, and knowing she had a long drive home to Rancho Cucamonga, she decided to urinate near a hedge along the edge of the parking lot.
 Unbeknownst to her, a Downey police officer was watching her every step and fully observed her urinating.

 After our client had pulled up her skirt and taken a few steps, she heard a voice behind her saying, “Excuse me, ma’am.”
-She turned around to see a uniformed Downey police officer and knew he probably had seen her urinating.
+She turned around to see a uniformed Downey police officer.
+Our client suspected the officer probably had seen her urinating.

 Her suspicion was spot-on, as the officer explained why he was stopping her and asked for her identification.
 He then wrote out a ticket for her for violating Downey Municipal Code § 4116.
 He asked her to sign a promise to appear in the Downey Superior Court in about two months.